alexjlockwood/AndroidDesignPatterns/_posts/2018-01-24-experimenting-with-nested-scrolling.md

  */
 public class CustomNestedScrollView extends NestedScrollView {

-  // The NestedScrollView should steal the scroll/fling events away from the
+  // The NestedScrollView should steal the scroll/fling events away from
-  // RecyclerView if: (1) the user is dragging their finger down and the
+  // the RecyclerView if: (1) the user is dragging their finger down and
-  // RecyclerView is scrolled to the top of its content, or (2) the user
+  // the RecyclerView is scrolled to the top of its content, or (2) the
-  // is dragging their finger up and the NestedScrollView is not scrolled
+  // user is dragging their finger up and the NestedScrollView is not
-  // to the bottom of its content.
+  // scrolled to the bottom of its content.

   @Override
   public void onNestedPreScroll(View target, int dx, int dy, int[] consumed) {
     final RecyclerView rv = (RecyclerView) target;
     if ((dy < 0 && isRvScrolledToTop(rv)) || (dy > 0 && !isNsvScrolledToBottom(this))) {
       // Scroll the NestedScrollView's content and record the number of pixels consumed
-      // so that the RecyclerView doesn't perform the scroll as well. scrollBy(0, dy);
+      // (so that the RecyclerView will know not to perform the scroll as well). scrollBy(0, dy);
       consumed[1] = dy;
       return;